raveneus/SoapChromeExtension/README.md

 # How To Install the Extension
 ## First, download the .crx file.
-Download from GitHub by clicking the 'Clone or Download' button (click on the 'Download zip' button).
+Download from GitHub by clicking the 'Clone or Download' button (click on the 'Download ZIP' button).
 Extract the .zip file and grab the .crx file.
 ## Next, go to chrome://extensions
 Go to chrome://extensions.